Bibliography

 🔗 theDecreearrow-up-right of 25 January 2016, relating to the IT platform for the transmission of greenhouse gas emission assessments

-🔗 The place of the Bilan Carbone® with respect to the Regulatory GHG Assessment.
+🔗 The place of the Bilan Carbone® vis-à-vis the Regulatory GHG Assessment.

-🔗 the fact sheet related to the Regulatory GHG Assessment, from ABC's panorama of methods.
+🔗 the fact sheet related to the Regulatory GHG Assessment, from the ABC methods panorama.

 chevron-rightGreenhouse Gas Protocol (GHG-P)hashtag

-The first GHG Protocol standard was published in 2001, and since then the method has been used worldwide, notably for climate reporting, for example to CDP.
+The GHG Protocol's first standard was published in 2001, and since then the method has been used worldwide, notably for climate reporting, for example to the CDP.

 For more information, you can consult:

-🔗 the fact sheet related to the GHG-P, from ABC's panorama of methods.
+🔗 the fact sheet related to the GHG-P, from the ABC methods panorama.

 Corporate Sustainability Reporting Directive.
-European directive setting new non-financial reporting standards and obligations.
+European directive establishing new non-financial reporting standards and obligations.
 It has been applicable since 1 January 2024.

-Thedecree No. 2023-1142 of 6 December 2023 relating to the publication and certification of sustainability information and to the environmental, social and corporate governance obligations of commercial companies, in France.
-It is the transposition into French law of the European directive.
+TheOrdinance No. 2023-1142 of 6 December 2023 relating to the publication and certification of sustainability information and to the environmental, social and corporate governance obligations of commercial companies, in France.
+This is the transcription into French law of the European directive.

 For more information, you can consult:

-🔗 the CSRD text, by following this linkarrow-up-right
+🔗 the text of the CSRD, following this linkarrow-up-right

-🔗 the fact sheet related to the CSRD, from ABC's panorama of methods.
+🔗 the fact sheet relating to the CSRD, from the ABC methods panorama.

 chevron-rightDiag Décarbon'actionhashtag

-The Diag Décarbon'action is a scheme created and funded by Bpifrance, with methodological support from ABC and its community.
-The scheme helps finance the first Bilan Carbone® for very small enterprises (VSEs), small and medium-sized enterprises (SMEs) and certain intermediate-sized enterprises (ISEs).
+The Diag Décarbon'action is a scheme created and financed by Bpifrance, with methodological support from the ABC and its community.
+The scheme helps finance the first Bilan Carbone® for micro-enterprises, SMEs and some intermediate-sized enterprises.
 The Bilan Carbone® will be carried out by an expert trained in the method, drawn from a pool of preselected consultants.

-Diag Décarbon'action is therefore not a new standard, norm, or regulation in carbon accounting, but a scheme that facilitates access to these processes (notably Bilan Carbone®) while retaining its fundamental methodological principles.
+The Diag Décarbon'action is therefore not a new standard, norm, or regulation in carbon accounting, but a scheme that facilitates access to these approaches (notably Bilan Carbone®) while retaining its fundamental methodological principles.

 🔗 For more information on the scheme: https://diag.bpifrance.fr/diag-decarbon-actionarrow-up-right